 Another advantage that comes with online ordering is the electronic paper trail.
 From an accounting standpoint, this makes it easier to keep track of expenses and avoid losing track of paper receipts.

-Home Depot recently invested $1.2 million in its supply chain to make it easier for people to buy building materials products.
+Home Depot recently invested $1.2 billion in its supply chain to make it easier for people to buy building materials products.
 At the same time, old school sales are never going to go away.
 It’s all about relationships, and instead of just being a vendor, you need to figure out how you can be a partner.

 Focus on Relationships